Battle of the Allia: Battle

 The Romans panicked.
 The left-wing threw their arms down and fled to the bank of the River Tiber.
-The Gauls killed the soldiers who were blocking one another's path in the disorderly flight.
+The Gauls killed the soldiers who were blocking one another's paths in the disorderly flight.
 Those who could not swim or were weak were weighed down by their armour and drowned.
-Still, the majority of these men reached Veii, an Etruscan city that had recently been conquered by Rome and was near the other bank.
+Still, the majority of the men reached Veii, an Etruscan city that had recently been conquered by Rome and was near the other bank.
 They did not even send a messenger to warn Rome.
 The right-wing, further from the river and closer to the hill, fled to Rome.
 The Gauls were surprised at how easy their victory had been.

 The ancient Greek historian Diodorus Siculus said the Romans marched and crossed the River Tiber.
 He is the only ancient historian who placed the battle on the right bank of the river.
-The Romans lined up their best troops, 24,000 men, in the plain and placed the weakest troops on the hill.
+The Romans lined up their best troops, 24,000 men, on the plain and placed the weakest troops on the hill.
 The Celts also lined up, placed their best men on the hill, and easily won the clash.
-The bulk of the Roman soldiers in the plain fled to the river in a disorderly manner and impeded each other.
+The bulk of the Roman soldiers on the plain fled to the river in a disorderly manner and impeded each other.
 The Celts killed the men in the rear.
 Some Romans tried to cross the river wearing their armour, which, according to Diodorus, they prized more than their lives, but that weighed them down.
 Some drowned and some managed to reach the bank further downstream with great effort.
 As the Gauls kept killing the Romans, the soldiers then threw their arms away and swam across the river.
 The Gauls threw javelins at them.
 Most of the survivors fled to the city of Veii.
 Some returned to Rome and reported that the army had been destroyed.